Logisx/ImageToASCIIConverter/README.md

 # ImageToASCIIConverter
-Website allows to convert images to a txt document that is containing ASCII symbols and in low scale represent the same image.
+<p>Website allows to convert images to a txt document that is containing ASCII symbols and in low scale represent the same image.</p>
-Made with the use of Flask framework
+<p>Made with the use of Flask framework</p>

 ![Website](website.jpg)
 <p align='center'>